Algebraic Overshear Density Property: (Algebraic) density versus Algebraic overshear density -- all known examples

 It is conjectured that the answer is no, more precisely one expects that all holomorphic automorphisms of $(\CC^*)^n, n\ge 2$ preserve the form $\wedge_{i=1}^n \frac{ {\rm d} z_i}{ z_i}$ up to sign. \end{enumerate}

 We are able to characterize those homogeneous spaces $X$ from above which have the algebraic overshear density property. \begin{theorem} Let $X = G/H$ be an affine homogeneous space of a linear algebraic group $G < \glgrp_n(\CC)$ by a closed algebraic subgroup $H$.
 Then $X$ has the algebraic overshear density property if and only if all algebraic morphisms $X \to \CC^\ast$ are trivial. \end{theorem} \begin{proof} Since the algebraic maps from $\CC$ to $\CC^\star$ are constant, the flow curves of an LND have to be tangent to the fibers of any algebraic morphism $X \to \CC^\ast$.
 This proves the necessity part.
 To see the sufficiency of the condition, we follow the proof of the algebraic density property for $X$ of Kaliman and Kutzschebauch in \cite{densityhomog}*{Theorem~11.7}.
-That proof needs only LNDs and their algebraic overshears if (and only if) the torus $T_1$ introduced in \cite{densityhomog}*{Notation~4.10, p.~1319} is trivial, which in turn follows from the triviality of all algebraic morphisms $X \to \CC^\ast$ and by \cite{densityhomog}*{Proposition~5.2.~(3)} $X$ is isomorphic to $Z \times T_1$. \end{proof}
+That proof needs only LNDs and their algebraic overshears if (and only if) the torus $T_1$ introduced in \cite{densityhomog}*{Notation~4.10, p.~1319} is trivial, which in turn follows from the triviality of all algebraic morphisms $X \to \CC^\ast$, and by \cite{densityhomog}*{Proposition~5.2.} $X$ is isomorphic to $Z \times T_1$ where $Z$ is an affine flexible variety by \cite{densityhomog}*{Lemma 4.11}.
+Thus, by Proposition 3.3 it suffices to establish existence of a compatible pair of LNDs on $Z$.
+There are two cases, and in the first one such existence follows from \cite{densityhomog}*{Proposition 7.1}.
+In the second one, there is a construction of compatible pairs in the proof of \cite{densityhomog}*{Corollary 8.2} where the assumptions of the latter corollary are checked for $Z$ in the proof of \cite{densityhomog}*{Theorem 10.6}. \end{proof}

 \begin{examples}[for Theorem \ref{thm-homog}] \begin{itemize} \item The motivating example is of course $\CC^n$, $n \geq 2$, where it is sufficient to take algebraic overshears of $\frac{\partial}{\partial z_1}, \dots, \frac{\partial}{\partial z_n}$ to establish the algebraic overshear density property as it was shown by Anders\'en and Lempert \cite{AL}. \item $\glgrp_n(\CC), n \geq 2,$ has the algebraic density property, but not the algebraic overshear density property, since $\det \colon \glgrp_n(\CC) \to \CC^\ast$ is non-trivial. \item $\slgrp_n(\CC), n \geq 2,$ has the algebraic overshear density property. \end{itemize} \end{examples}